Table of contents

 What is Employee Discipline?

 Employee discipline refers to the steps a company takes to correct worker misconduct or poor performance.
 When workers fail to meet expectations, discipline is intended to make them aware of the issue and encourage them to make changes.
-Employee discipline may be used in a few situations.

 If an employee’s behavior breaches company rules—or even the law—this is considered misconduct.
 Employee misconduct can include damage to company property, acting against a company’s interests, or illegal activity.
 It can also include abusive or harassing words and actions.